Heaventools Resource Tuner

 1. Download Resource Tuner and open your file.
 In the Resource TreeView, locate and expand the Manifest folder.
 From there, select the Manifest resource you wish to edit.

-Note: If your file does not contain a manifest at all, skip these steps and instead utilize the Manifest Wizard for creating and adding the manifest resource.
+Note: If your file lacks a manifest altogether, skip these steps and use the Manifest Wizard for creating and adding the manifest resource.

 Check to verify the manifest